terra-money/terra.py/docs/common/keys_wallet.rst

 RawKey
 ------
+The most basic implementation of Key is RawKey, which is created with a plain private key.
-RawKey directly uses a raw (plaintext) private key in memory, and provides the implementation for signing with ECDSA on curve Secp256k1
+RawKey directly uses a raw (plaintext) private key in memory, and provides the implementation for signing with ECDSA on curve Secp256k1.

 .. automodule:: class RawKey(Key):